 The American School Counselor Assocation model that drives school counseling programs depicts school counselors working through four components: accountability, delivery, management, and foundation.
 Each good counseling program starts with a solid foundation which, for counselors, means that each counselor has identified and stated their individual beliefs and philosophies.
 Also, each counselor aligns their programs with ASCA's standards for the three domains that counselors guide students which are academic, career, and personal/social.
 Through accountability, school counselors use data from results reports to drive decisions about programs run in their departments from year to year.
 Within the management system, agreements with administration about use of time, plans, and calendars help to determine the layout of yearlong programs and activities.
 The delivery system, which is the heart and soul of a counseling department is where counselors spend a majority of their time.
 This is the guidance curriculum (guidance lessons in each class), responsive services (individual and group counseling), and system support (school wide activities and incentives).

 To the right is a link to the American School Counselor Association. http://www.schoolcounselor.org

-What will your child be learning in either classroom guidance (grades 1-4) or guidance specials (grades K & 5)?
-See bottom attachment for the Gwinnett County Standards and Competencies, ASCA Standards & Competencies, as well as Mrs. Diaz's tentative Guidance Core Curriculum schedules for each grade level.
+What will your child be learning in either classroom guidance (grades k, 2-5) or First Grade guidance specials?
+See bottom attachment for the Gwinnett County Standards and Competencies, ASCA Mindsets and Behaviors, as well as Mrs. Diaz's Yearly Calendar.

 OTHER HELPFUL LINKS